Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/4_Alignment.rst

 .. admonition:: Exercise 4.1
     :class: exercise

-    * Perform a pairwise alignment of the sequences in the files *pairwise1.fasta* and *pairwise2.fasta*.
+    * Perform a pairwise nucleotide BLAST alignment of the sequences in the files ``/nfs/course/551-0132-00L/4_Alignment/pairwise1.fasta`` and ``/nfs/course/551-0132-00L/4_Alignment/pairwise2.fasta``.
 For this example, you don't need to enter any subrange coordinates or change the algorithm from the default (megablast).
 It is up to you whether you want to copy and paste the sequences or upload the fasta files.

+    .. hidden-code-block:: bash

+        # Make sure the "Align two or more sequences" box is ticked
+        # Open the file pairwise1.fasta with less and copy the nucleotide sequence and paste under "Enter Query Sequence"
+        less /nfs/course/551-0132-00L/4_Alignment/pairwise1.fasta

+        # Repeat for pairwise2.fasta but paste the sequence under "Enter Subject Sequence"
+        less /nfs/course/551-0132-00L/4_Alignment/pairwise2.fasta

+        # You can also download the files first with the scp command you learned in Unix1 and upload the files to NCBI

 Alignment results
 ^^^^^^^^^^^^^^^^^